 Monkey flower varies widely in form, some growing as a mat-forming mass scarcely 10 cm high, while others rise tall on substantial stems to 80 cm high.
 Numerous oppositely arranged oval leaves are spaced along the stems.
 They range up to 10 cm long and have a generally yellowish tinge and bear large irregular teeth along the margin.
 Flowers form clusters at the tops of stems, appearing to nearly smother the plant.
 Each is up to 4 cm long.
 The flower consists of a bright yellow funnel of five fused petals, marked with bright maroon spots in the throat.

-Other habitats include gravel bars, stream sides, springs, and damp clearings.
-On the the south Island plants bloom in local ditches after the water has dried out.
+Other habitats include gravel bars, streamsides, springs, and damp clearings.
+On the south Island, plants bloom in local ditches after the water has dried out.
 Monkey flowers were apparently not used much by B.C.
 First Peoples.
-Although in the western U.S., First peoples ate fresh or boiled leaves, drank a tea for stomach aches and made a poultice for wounds.
+Although in the western U.S., First peoples ate fresh or boiled leaves, drank tea for stomach aches and made a poultice for wounds.